davidlampach/fintech_module_2/README.md

 ## Usage

 run "python app.py" in the module 2 folder.

+follow the prompts, input path to rate sheet, and have the answers to the following questions ready

+?
+What's your credit score?
+?
+What's your current amount of monthly debt?
+?
+What's your total monthly income?
+?
+What's your desired loan amount?
+?
+What's your home value?

+After answering these questions, the software will ask you if you'd like to export a CSV file.
+If yes, it will prompt you for a path and file name.
 ---

 ## Contributors